ptrjst/flashcards/Ruby/Keywords.md

 ### case

-starts a case statement; this block of code will output a result and end when it's terms are fulfilled, which are defined with when or else.
+Starts a `case` statement; this block of code will output a result and end when it's terms are fulfilled, which are defined with `when` or `else`.

 ### class